What is the main source of law authorising this entity form?

 What documentation is required for the transfer of ownership interests?

-The other partners will enjoy a preferential right to acquire the quotas to be sold on such terms (“Derecho del Tanto”) during a period of fifteen days to exercise it, counted from the date of the meeting on which the authorization was granted.
-If there were several partners who want to use this right will be incumbent upon all of them in proportion to their contributions.
+The other partners have a preferential right to acquire the quotas to be sold on such terms (Derecho del Tanto) during a 15-day exercise period beginning on the date of the meeting on which the authorisation was granted.
+If several partners who want to use this right, they will be able to do so in proportion to their respective contributions.

 Are there any additional formal requirements required for the transfer of ownership (notary, approvals, stamping, filings, corporate records)?

-The social shares are divisible, provided the provisions of the Article 43 are complied with and that as a result of the division, the number of partners does not become greater than twenty-five.
-Under Article 43 of the Commercial Code (“Codigo de Comercio”), partners cannot assign their rights in the company without consent of all the others, and without it, new ones cannot be admitted, except that one or the other case the social writing provides that it will be quite the consent of the majority.
-The assignments will not take effect against third parties, until they are registered in the Public Registry of Commerce.
+Under Article 43 of the Commercial Code (Código de Comercio), partners cannot assign their rights in the company without the consent of all the others, and without it, new ones cannot be admitted, with certain exceptions.
+Assignments will not take effect against third parties, until they are registered in the Public Registry of Commerce.

 Are there any applicable stamp duties imposed when transferring ownership interests?